-In the tables above, the terminal spawning stock biomass (SSB) in the rebuilding projections may not equal or exceed the base run estimate of the spawning stock biomass at the maximum sustainable yield (SSB{MSY}) because the SSB estimates in the projections were generated from multiple bootstrap iterations to incorporate uncertainty into the projections.
-Therefore, the actual SSB{MSY} that the projections are rebuilding to is not the estimate from the base run but the median (or other type of estimate in the case of the 72.5% probability of success runs) from the bootstrap distribution.
+In the tables above, the terminal spawning stock biomass (SSB) in the final year of projections shown in the tables above may not equal or exceed the estimated spawning stock biomass at the maximum sustainable yield (SSB{MSY}) of 2,300,391 lbs ww (see Alternatives 2-5) because SSB estimates in the projections were generated from multiple iterations conducted to incorporate uncertainty into the projections.
+Therefore, the actual SSB{MSY} rebuilding target is not the single deterministic estimate from the preferred model configuration (also called the "base run") but is instead the median (or other type of estimate in the case of the 72.5% probability of success runs) estimate from the distribution provided by the uncertainty iterations.
 Table 2.5.1 below provides a summary of the alternatives for Action 5.

-The South Atlantic Council prefers specifying the recreational annual catch limit (ACL) in numbers of fish and the commercial ACL in pounds.
+When possible, the South Atlantic Council prefers specifying the recreational annual catch limit (ACL) in numbers of fish and the commercial ACL in pounds.
 Their rationale is that recreational landings are already tracked in numbers of fish while commercial landings are tracked in pounds.
 Issues develop, however, when different size limits are considered for management and the commercial and recreational ACLs are in different units.
 If the minimum size limit is increased, as the South Atlantic Council proposes to do, the average size and thus weight of fish harvested would also increase.
 If the method for converting between an ACL in pounds and an ACL in numbers does not address the change in average weight, the expected increase in the average weight of landed fish could lead to the poundage associated with the ACL specified in numbers exceeding the ACL expressed in pounds.
 This could also result in a perceived shift in allocations when they are compared in the original units across sectors, and if the change in weight landed is great enough, the acceptable biological catch (ABC) and overfishing limit (OFL) in pounds could be exceeded.
-However, if the recreational ABC and ACL were specified in numbers, there would be a lower risk of exceeding the recreational ACL due to an increase in the minimum size limit.
+However, if the ABC and recreational ACL were specified in numbers, there would be a lower risk of exceeding the recreational ACL due to an increase in the minimum size limit.
 The South Atlantic Council also discussed the high percent standard error (PSE) associated with the recreational data and that there were very few intercepts for recreational effort using spear.
 Appendix N includes a detailed account of the methodology used to specify the recreational ACL for the FLK/EFL stock of hogfish in numbers of fish.